Interview With Michael Padilla

 Do the damages in my case reflect the cost?

-Well, lets be clear, the costs of the case are completely separate and apart from the damages in a case.
-The costs in a case are the expenses that are incurred investigating and prosecuting a case such as a filing fee the court reporter fee for depositions, fees that you might pay to expert consultants such as physicians or engineers, if they’re required in your case.
+Well, let’s be clear, the costs of a case are completely separate and apart from the damages in a case.
+The costs in a case are the expenses that are incurred investigating and prosecuting a case such as the filing fee, the court reporter fees for depositions, fees that you might pay to expert consultants such as physicians or engineers, if they’re required in your case.
 Those are the costs of the case.
 The more expensive it is from a cost standpoint to prosecute a case the more significant the damages must be.
 You obviously can’t realistically commit to expend 50 or 60 thousand dollars in costs on a case where the damages are 100 thousand.
 Because more often than not those costs are not recoverable.
 So, as a lawyer, one of our responsibilities is to commit the resources that we need to commit the costs to a case to properly and fully develop it.
 But the costs have no relation to the damages other than the damages being somewhat of a limiter or a governor on what you can commit to a case.

 How should I select a lawyer for an accident injury case?

 A good personal reference is always the best.
 Short of that you should do your homework do your investigation and your evaluation of your lawyer.
-You want someone who has a track record of success, practices regularly in the area of law involved with your particular injury case; if it’s a motor vehicle case, products case, an engineering case, a job site accident case.
+You want someone who has a track record of success, who practices regularly in the area of law involved with your particular injury case; if it’s a motor vehicle case, products case, an engineering case, a job site accident case.
 Find out what experience they’ve had handling similar cases and also satisfy yourself that the firm can bring the resources to bear that are going to be required to properly present your case against the forces that are going to be coming at you from the other side, which, now a days are considerable.